pyconpt/2022/pycon_portugal_2022/content/sponsors/sponsorships/2who_is_attending.md

 The attendees is a mixed crowd with various professional positions and levels.
 Approximately half are newcomers.

 We have room for an unlimited number of attendees.
 The physical events usually have an attendance of 400 persons.
-Nevertheless, last year's editon, the first-ever in a virtual format, had **more than 800 registrations!** DjangoCons exist world-wide and the community and audience are from all continents (except perhaps Antarctica?).
+Nevertheless, last year's editon, the first-ever in a virtual format, had **more than 800 registrations!** PyCons exist world-wide and the community and audience are from all continents (except perhaps Antarctica?).